KFP operators with coefficients measurable in time and Dini continuous in space: Introduction and statement of the main result

 for every $\lambda>0$ and every $t\in\mathbb{R}$ (see \cite[Rem.\,2.1.]{LP}).

-\item[(c)] $X_{1},\ldots,X_{q},\,Y$ satisfy the \emph{H\"{o}r\-man\-der Rank Condition} in $\mathbb{R}^{N+1}$. \end{itemize}
+\item[(c)] $X_{1},\ldots,X_{m_{0}},\,Y$ satisfy the \emph{H\"{o}r\-man\-der Rank Condition} in $\mathbb{R}^{N+1}$. \end{itemize}

 Through the years, many Authors have studied KFP operators with \emph{variable} coefficients $a_{ij}\left( x,t\right) $, modeled on the above class of left invariant hypoelliptic operators.
-For instance, Schauder estimates have been investigated by Di Francesco-Polidoro in \cite{DP} on bounded domains, assuming the coefficients $a_{ij}$ H\"{o}lder continuous with respect to the intrinsic distance induced in $\mathbb{R}^{N+1}$ by the vector fields $\partial_{x_{1}},...\partial_{x_{q}},Y$.
-On the topic of Schauder estimates for KFP operators, the reader is referred also to the papers by Lunardi \cite{Lu}, Priola \cite{Pr}, Imbert-Mouhot \cite{IM}, Wang-Zhang \cite{WZ}, and the references therein.
+For instance, Schauder estimates on bounded domains have been investigated first by Manfredini, \cite{Ma}, and later by Di Francesco-Polidoro in \cite{DP} under more general assumptions, assuming the coefficients $a_{ij}$ H\"{o}lder continuous with respect to the intrinsic distance induced in $\mathbb{R}^{N+1}$ by the vector fields $\partial_{x_{1}},...\partial_{x_{m_{0}}},Y$.
+With regards to Schauder estimates for KFP operators, the reader is referred also to the papers by Lunardi \cite{Lu}, Priola \cite{Pr}, Imbert-Mouhot \cite{IM}, Wang-Zhang \cite{WZ}, and the references therein.
 Also, continuity estimates on $u_{x_{i}x_{j}}$ under a Dini continuity assumption on $a_{ij}$ and $\mathcal{L}u$ have been proved by Polidoro, Rebucci, Stroffolini in \cite{PRS}.

 Recent contributions from the field of stochastic differential equations (see e.g. \cite{PP}) suggest the importance of developing a theory allowing the coefficients $a_{ij}$ to be rough in $t$ (say, $L^{\infty}$), and uniformly continuous (for instance, H\"{o}lder continuous) only w.r.t. the space variables.
 The Schauder estimates that one can reasonably expect under this mild assumption consist in controlling the H\"{o}lder seminorms w.r.t. $x$ of the derivatives involved in the equations, uniformly in time.
 These estimates are sometimes called \textquotedblleft partial Schauder estimates\textquotedblright.
 Similar results can be expected when H\"{o}lder continuity is replaced by Dini continuity.
 Results of this kind (in the H\"{o}lder case) are well-known for uniformly parabolic operators (see \cite{Br69}, \cite{K80}, and more recent papers quoted in the references in \cite{BB}).
 Also, in the parabolic case, it is known that $u_{x_{i}x_{j}}$ satisfy a continuity estimate \emph{in time}, under the same assumptions of continuity in space of $a_{ij}$ and $\mathcal{L}u$.
 Partial Schauder estimates for $u_{x_{i}x_{j}},Yu$, together with local H\"{o}lder continuity in the joint variables, have been recently proved by the first two of us in \cite{BB}.
 Partial Schauder estimates for degenerate KFP operators have been proved also in the recent paper \cite{CRHM} by Chaudru de Raynal, Honor\'{e}, Menozzi, with different techniques and without getting the H\"{o}lder control in time of second order derivatives.
 We also quote the preprint \cite{LPP}, by Lucertini, Pagliarani, Pascucci, dealing with the construction of a fundamental solution for KFP operators with coefficients H\"{o}lder continuous in space and $L^{\infty}$ in time.